Elementary excitations in an integrable twisted J1-J2 spin chain in the thermodynamic limit: The system and integrability

-Thus the transfer matrices $t(u)$ and $\hat t(u)$ have common eigenstates.
-Expanding the transfer matrices with respect to the spectral parameter $u$, all the coefficients commutate with each other.
-These coefficients can be used to generate the conserved quantities.
-Because we can construct infinite conserved quantities, the system is integrable.
+Expanding the transfer matrix with respect to the spectral parameter $u$, all the expansion coefficients are also commutative.
+According to the quantum integrable theory, all the conserved quantities including the model Hamiltonian can be constructed by these expansion coefficients.
+Because the number of independent conserved quantities equals to that of the degrees of freedom, the system is integrable.

 The Hamiltonian (\ref{Ham1}) is generated by the transfer matrices as